yourheropaul/slurp-sass/README.md

         },
     },

-Note: To conform with the standards of the Ruby Sass/Compass tools, .scss files prefixed with an underscore will not be compiled unless directly @imported.
+Note: To conform with the standards of the Ruby Sass/Compass tools, .scss files prefixed with an underscore will not be compiled unless directly `@import`ed.